-To evaluate the DA capabilities in improving to improve the representation of surface currents, we performed an Eulerian analysis in the HFR coverage area.
-WMOP surface daily mean velocities are compared against HFR totals daily mean fields.
-The total observations are derived from the radial data, as described in section 2.1.
-The We compute the daily mean field is only computed only at those points that provide more than 50% of hourly data.
-The model is then interpolated and then interpolate the model to HFR observation grid points.
-As for the SLA, SST and Argo TS profiles, the validation can not be considered here as fully independent, since we are using fully independent since we use the same observing platform.
+To evaluate the DA capabilities to improve the representation of surface currents, we performed an Eulerian analysis in the HFR coverage area.
+WMOP surface daily mean velocities are compared against HFR total daily mean fields.
+The total observations are derived from the radial data, as described in Sect.
+2.1.
+We compute the daily mean field only at those points that provide more than 50% of hourly data and then interpolate the model to HFR observation grid points.
+As for the SLA, SST, and Argo T-S profiles, the validation can not be considered fully independent since we use the same observing platform.
 However, the data used for validation at a given time have not yet been assimilated in the model.

-The We first analyze the performance in terms of surface currents is first analyzed by using the Taylor diagrams for the velocity components (Fig.6).
-Observing the The zonal velocity component, it experiences a strong correction with the assimilation of GO.
-Specifically, the CRMSD suffers a reduction of is reduced by 28% while the correlation increases towards the observation from 0.28 to 0.44.
+We first analyse the performance in terms of surface currents by using the Taylor diagrams for the velocity components (Fig. 6).
+The zonal velocity component experiences a strong correction with the assimilation of GO.
+Specifically, the CRMSD is reduced by 28% while the correlation increases from 0.28 to 0.44.
 This performance is further improved by the two experiments using HFR data, with more than a 40% reduction in CRMSD.
-While TOT experiment exhibits the largest error reduction, RAD provides the best correlation with observations (0.7), compared to 0.63 obtained by TOT..
+While the TOT experiment exhibits the largest error reduction, RAD provides the best correlation with observations (0.7), compared to 0.63 obtained by TOT.